 Los Angeles burns so we grieve, then act.
 I lived in Los Angeles only briefly, and in a particularly terrible time in my life when I fled abuse while pregnant to stay with a friend from high school.
 My oldest son was born at UCLA Harbor which at that point was a (rightly) notoriously bad public hospital.
 I came this close to being an Angelino, and I bowed out because I didn’t have confidence I could make the money I needed to make to survive there as a single mother.
 I left the city behind, but not my love of it.

 My birth partner and his wife still live there in LA county.
 My high school sweetheart went to college there.
 Several friends live or came from the area.
 This post takes a moment from my work going through and posting mutual aid links and mental health and human rights information to acknowledge a truly game-changing loss.
-Altadena is devastated, and it was never a wealthy community.
+The fires have devastated Altadena, and it was never a wealthy community.
 Tens of thousands of homes in a county where homes are already in short supply are gone.
 Right before this happened, home insurance companies in the area canceled millions of fire insurance policies.
 Of course, this happened just before the Santa Ana winds started to blow.
 And we need to help where we can.

 How you can help as Los Angeles burns, and afterward: